AdobeDocs/experience-platform.en/help/data-prep/data-handling.md

 # Data format overview

-Data Prep can robustly handles different formats of data ingested into Platform.
+Data Prep can robustly handle different formats of data ingested into Platform.
 This document outlines how different data formats are treated with Data Prep.

 ## Booleans {#booleans}

-If the source is a string, Data Prep can automatically parse the value and convert that value to a boolean.
+If the source type is a string and the target type is a boolean, Data Prep can automatically parse the value and convert the source value to a boolean.

 The values `y`, `yes`, `Y`, `YES`, `on`, `ON`, `true`, and `TRUE` will automatically be parsed to be `true`.